jdeames/jdeames.github.io/about.md

 The fountain pen in the header is a bespoke Edison Huron made from Bexley Yellowstone, an Italian acrylic.
 Brian Grey of [Edison Pen Co.](https://edisonpen.com) made the pen for me in 2009.
 A great pen made by a really good human.

 Why do I call myself a "Peaceful Writer"?
-I'm a lifelong student of peace and nonviolence who is also a storyteller.
+Short version: I'm a lifelong student of peace and nonviolence who is also a storyteller.

 *2024-Oct-26*